dvlab-research/LongLoRA/README.md

 **LongLoRA** speed up the context extension of pre-trained large language models in both attention-level and weight-level.
 1. The proposed shifted short attention is easy to implement, compatible with Flash-Attention, and not required during inference.
 2. We release all our models, including models from 7B to 70B, context length from 8k to 100k, including [LLaMA2-LongLoRA-7B-100k](https://huggingface.co/Yukang/Llama-2-7b-longlora-100k-ft), [LLaMA2-LongLoRA-13B-64k](https://huggingface.co/Yukang/Llama-2-13b-longlora-64k), and [LLaMA2-LongLoRA-70B-32k](https://huggingface.co/Yukang/Llama-2-70b-longlora-32k).
 3. We build up a long-context QA dataset, LongQA, for supervised fine-tuning (SFT).
 We release 13B and 70B 32k models with SFT,  [Llama-2-13b-chat-longlora-32k-sft](https://huggingface.co/Yukang/Llama-2-13b-chat-longlora-32k-sft) and [Llama-2-70b-chat-longlora-32k-sft](https://huggingface.co/Yukang/Llama-2-70b-chat-longlora-32k-sft).
-We will further release the dataset next week.
+We will further release the dataset in the next month.

 ## Installation
 ```